lsgs/redcap-copy-data-on-save/README.md

 * Pairs of fields mapping the source to the destination.
 * Select the "only if empty" checkbox if you want the copy to occur only for an initial value in the source field (i.e. copy the value only when the destination field is empty).
 * Note 1: you can update the destination record's DAG by writing to `redcap_data_access_group` as the destination field.
-* Note 2: you can update data in a specific repeating event/form instance by writing appropriate values to `redcap_repeat_instrument` and `redcap_repeat_instance`.
+* Note 2: you can update data in a specific repeating event/form instance by writing an appropriate value (i.e. an integer 1-32767 or "new") to `redcap_repeat_instance`.

 ### Failure Alert